matter698no2/Running-Scrapers/README.md

 Matthew Rogers, Hidden Valley => matrogHV
 Jen Flemming, Blacksburg => jenflemB

-3. write_to_csv(data, distance, meetcsv, runnercsv, timecsv, permission) Takes a dictionary formatted like the one returned in meet_data_scraper and writes the information to csvs as specified
+3. write_to_csv(data, distance, permission, meetcsv, runnercsv, timecsv) Takes a dictionary formatted like the one returned in meet_data_scraper and writes the information to csvs as specified
  - distance should either be 5000 or 8000, the scraper automatically ignores anything other than that
- - meetcsv, runnercsv, and timecsv are paths ('C:\\path...) they are NOT optional as of this revision
+ - meetcsv, runnercsv, and timecsv are paths ('C:\\path...) you MUST define the path as meetcsv = 'C:\\path...' or it wont work.
+The order of the csv paths don't matter
  - permission is a string ('w', 'a')

 4. pr_scrubber(time)